“Give thanks for unknown blessings already on their way”

 – Native Indian Proverb

-This is precisely what we’ve felt that weekend when we were heading towards Tobermory.
+This is precisely what we’ve felt that weekend in 2009 when we were heading towards Tobermory.

 However, once we’ve arrived, we couldn’t find any place to stay; the closest town with available rooms was at almost 2 hrs drive from there.